Optimizing the Learning Environment: Large Groups

 Click to view PDF: Lecture Guide: Improving Lecture Quality

 This module describes the importance of small group learning in medical education and the role of the small group facilitator in UBC's Undergraduate Medical Education (UGME) program.
 It introduces some strategies for creating a safe learning environment, managing the dynamics of a small group, addresses common facilitation challenges raised in student assessment of teacher data, and includes tips from experienced facilitators.
-The module also explains the specific roles of facilitators in Portfolio, Case-Based Learning (CBL), Foundations of Scholarship (FoS) and Flexible Enhanced Learning (FLEX).

 Click to view module: Introduction to Small Group Facilitation